History of Saint Paul, Minnesota: The state capitol

 Much of Saint Paul's vibrancy can be attributed to its status as the seat of state government.
 Capitol buildings were built in 1854 and 1882.
 But by the turn of the century, the third state capitol was under construction.
 The building was designed by Cass Gilbert and modeled after Saint Peter's Basilica in Rome—the unsupported marble dome is the second largest in the world, after Saint Peter's.
-At a cost of USD $4.5 million, it opened in 1905.
+At a cost of US$4.5 million, it opened in 1905.
 The exterior is made of Georgian marble and Saint Cloud granite.
 The interior walls are constructed of 20 different types of stone, including Mankato limestone.
 Above the southern (main) entrance to the building is a gilded quadriga called the Progress of the State which was sculpted by Daniel Chester French and Edward Clark Potter.
 It was completed and raised to the roof of the capitol in 1906.
 On the floor of the rotunda under the dome is a large star, representing the "North Star State".
 Above is a 6 ft crystal chandelier.
 Art-work and gold-leaf are used liberally to decorate the legislative structure.
 The building's opulence is testimony to the great wealth the state generated at that time.